MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 > [!CAUTION]
 > The new behavior is a **breaking change** from current behavior.
 This may
-> break scripts and automation that work-around the various issues when
+> break scripts and automation that work around the various issues when
 > invoking native applications.
 Historically, quotes must be escaped and it is
 > not possible to provide empty arguments to a native application.